 The survey found that:

-- Of those interviewees who were searched, a quarter were not given a reason for the search
+- Of those who were searched, almost two thirds were not given a reason for the search

 Speaking about the project, peer researcher Sara Owusu said: